modantailleur/paperSpectralTranscoder/README.md

 ```

 The experiment plan is developped with [doce](https://doce.readthedocs.io/en/latest/).
-To reproduce only the results shown in the paper, please use the following commands:
+To reproduce only the results shown in the paper, please use the following commands (about 50h of calculation on a single GPU):

 ```
 python3 exp_train_model/launch_experiment/launch_exp_py.py --exp_type restricted